arnisoph/talks/2018-11-people-products-learnings-as-guidance-for-the-daily-it-madness/README.md

 ### Bio

 Arnold uses great technologies to move companies in Germany beyond #Neuland.
 As Senior Systems Engineer at inovex he's working on software-defined datacenter management, continuous integration/delivery, getting rid of the *legacy stuff* and is especially interested in system & software architecture.
-At the end of the day he's cycling and writes a bio for call for papers.
+At the end of the day he loves to get outside with this MTB.

 ## CFP